ymarcov/Chili/README.md

 ### Feature Summary

 - Asynchronous I/O and request processing
-- Independent Read/Write throttling, both for the server as a whole and for individual connections
+- Read/Write throttling, both for the server as a whole and for individual connections
-- Supports streaming
+- Supports file streaming & serving custom streams with async data generation
 - Supports conditional request message body fetching & rejection
-- Supports cached responses for added efficiency
+- Offers response caching for added efficiency
 - Does not overload the CPU or memory when not required
 - Uses modern C++ and is easy to use, and even to customize the code
 - Public API documented with Doxygen